organicaudio/useful-code-snippets2/docs/docker/docker-networking.md

 [official doc](https://docs.docker.com/network/bridge/)

 A user-defined bridge allow that two containers in this network can access each other via their container name (dns resolution).
 Container without a explicit network are in the defualt network bridge.
 The default bridge have no dns server so the containers need to address each other via their ip address.
-You can get the ip address of a container via `docker instpect <containerName>`.
+You can get the ip address of a container via `docker inspect <containerName>`.

 ```shell
 # create a new bridge network